A practical guide to using the Zendesk Answer Bot to suggest articles before agent handoff in 2026

 1. Enabling the AI agent

 First things first, you need to turn the bot on.
 Head over to the Admin Center > Channels > Bots and automations > Bots.
 This is your command center for AI settings.
 Just make sure the bot is enabled for the channels you want it on, like your website's chat widget.
-You can even give your bot a name and a personality that fits your brand.
+You can even give your bot a name and a personality that perfectly represents your brand.

 2. Connecting the knowledge base